MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/configure-communication-panel.md

 The steps for configuring Communication panel in Unified Service Desk involves multiple steps:

-1. Create Hosted Control.
+1. Create hosted control.

-2. Create Events.
+2. Create action Calls.

-3. Create Action Calls.
+3. Create events.

-4. Attach the Action Calls to Events
+4. Attach the action Calls to events

 5. Add the Hosted Controls, Actions, and Events to the Agent and Supervisor Configurations.